jeremygigase/mastermind/README.md

-# mastermind
+# Mastermind
-Mastermind in Javascript
+Mastermind in JavaScript